 How to Sell to Fortune 500 Companies

-However, roles at Fortune 500 companies aren’t always consistent with those at SMBs, or across other Fortune 500s.
+Unlike working with SMBs, roles at Fortune 500 companies aren’t always consistent with those at other organizations.
 The vice president of marketing at one Fortune 500 could have a completely different role than her counterpart at another.
 Titles may vary as well for identical jobs.

 If you end up getting in contact with the wrong person, but they’re open to a conversation, use them as a resource and advocate to get connected to the right person.